yoshimasa1700/test_copilot/README.md

    python viewer/app.py
    ```
 4. Open `http://localhost:5000` in your browser to see a list of available workspaces.
 5. Click any workspace name to open its dedicated page with an interactive 3D view of the sparse points and camera poses.
-Use the sliders below the viewer to change the sizes of points and camera markers.
+Cameras are shown as small pyramids.
+Use the sliders below the viewer to change the sizes of points and camera pyramids.